usnistgov/fipy/en/harmonize_solvers/_sources/SOLVERS.rst.txt

 :term:`FiPy` requires either PETSc_, pyamgx_, Pysparse_, SciPy_, or
 Trilinos_ solver suites to be installed in order to solve linear systems.
-From our experiences, :term:`FiPy` runs most efficiently in serial when Pysparse_ is the linear solver.
 PETSc_ and Trilinos_ are the most complete of the solvers due to their numerous preconditioning and solver capabilities and they also allow :term:`FiPy` to :ref:`run in parallel <PARALLEL>`.
+PETSc_ is better maintained than Trilinos_ and tends to be easier to install.
+The sparse linear algebra solvers from the popular SciPy_ package are widely available and easy to install.
+Although they do not perform as well as the other suites and lack many of the features of PETSc_ or Trilinos_, they may be the best linear solver choice when first installing and testing :term:`FiPy`.
+While the Pysparse_ linear solvers offer a modest advantage in serial, be aware that they require :term:`Python` 2.7, which is no longer supported.
-Although less efficient than Pysparse_ and less capable than PETSc_ or Trilinos_, SciPy_ is a very popular package, widely available and easy to install.
-For this reason, SciPy_ may be the best linear solver choice when first installing and testing :term:`FiPy`.  pyamgx_ offers the possibility of solving sparse sparse linear systems on the GPU; be aware that both hardware and software configuration is non-trivial.
+FiPy support for Pysparse_ will be dropped soon. pyamgx_ offers the possibility of solving sparse sparse linear systems on the GPU; be aware that both hardware and software configuration is non-trivial.